danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/main.typ

     Initial performance analysis was conducted in comparison to a typical system which uses Constant Coding and Modulation (CCM) and optimises for maximum availability and shows a significant uplift in data throughput over the course of the mission.

     Additionally, resource analysis of the target FPGA SoC and the synthesised design show that the implementation is realisable in hardware.
   ],
+  acknowledgements: [

+    //

+    // template acknowledgement

+    // Rephrase, taken from paper acks
+    Thanks are given to the sponsors of the STRATHcube, without whom this project would not be possible: The University of Strathclyde Alumni Fund, the Institute of Mechanical Engineers, the Royal Aeronautical Society, the University of Strathclyde Mechanical and Aerospace Engineering Department, and the University of Strathclyde Aerospace Centre of Excellence.
+  ],

   subtitle: [